luciarojashernandez/luciarojashernandez/README.md

 <p>Since I was a child, language has dazzled me and made me wonder why we call things as we do or who decided to name them, hence my inclination towards linguistics.
 I had never believed before that at some point, programming would have become my path and a passion, but now, when I think about it, I realize it was never so far away because it is also a language with endless possibilities.</p>
 <br>

-<p>🌱 I’m currently learning in Laboratora Javascritp / React / Node.js </p>
+🌱**I’m currently learning in Laboratora Javascritp / React / Node.js**

 ---------